MLWester/GridBoss/docs/AppPBIs.md

 - Add **gitleaks** to CI and a one-shot scan script.

 **Acceptance**
-- `.gitignore` now covers environment files, caches, build outputs, and local tooling artifacts.
-- Pre-commit runs Ruff, Black, ESLint, and Prettier before every commit.
+- Committing `.env` or secrets triggers pre-commit block with guidance.
-- CI executes `gitleaks` on each push and pull request.
+- CI fails on leaks.

 **Tests**
-- Manual: `pre-commit run --all-files` and `./scripts/gitleaks-scan.sh` (or `./scripts/gitleaks-scan.ps1`) pass after the updates.
+- Try to commit `.env` in a test branch → blocked.

 ---

-## PBI-076 - Discord Linking Finalization & Prod Redirect URI (`be/discord-finalize`)
+## PBI-076 — Discord Linking Finalization & Prod Redirect URI (`be/discord-finalize`)
 **Goal**
 Finish Discord integration for production.